GreedyGame/greedygame-docs/docs/8-8-17/android/android-mopub.md

-## **Enable Mopub Ads**
+## **Enable MoPub Ads**

 GreedyGame SDK sources Ads from multiple Ad Demand Partners using GreedyGame's Mediation Platform  directly which requires no additional setup.

-But to serve Mopub ads, GreedyGame requires you to enable Mopub in the initialization script.
+But to serve MoPub ads, GreedyGame requires you to enable MoPub in the initialization script.

 ### Update your Manifest.xml
 Add the following `<activity>` declaration inside `<application>` tag of the Manifest.